tamirgen/hidow/README.md

 ---------------------

 - All buttons in the app were manually tested for desktop and mobile.
-- Webhooks was tested by checking the webhooks on the Stripe website.
+- Webhooks were tested by checking the webhooks on the Stripe website.
 - Credit cards were tested by using the Stripe various card types for testing.
-- The app was tested on all main browsers (Chrome, Firefox, Explorer.
+- The app was tested on all main browsers (Chrome, Firefox, Explorer).
 - App was tested on IOS and Android.
 - A test to add an ending to the URL resulted in a 404 error and redirecting button to home.
--The website is using toast messages across all major apps.
+- The website is using toast messages across all major apps.
 All the messages were tested and worked as intended.

 <br>